 How to install

-- Compatible device and Android version.
+- Compatible device.
 Check here, or download EX Kernel Manager, which will automatically download the correct version of ElementalX (if available for your device)

 - Unlocked bootloader.
 The procedure for unlocking the bootloader varies by manufacturer.
 Please visit forum.xda-developers.com to find instructions for your device.
 This is a one-time procedure that will factory reset your device.
 Unlocking the bootloader will allow you to use a custom recovery and install a custom kernel

 - Install fastboot and adb.
-Fastboot and adb are special programs that you install on your PC that can be used to interact with your Android device.
-Look here for installation instructions.
+Fastboot and adb are handy programs that you install on your PC that can be used to interact with your Android device.
+Download the SDK Platform Tools here.
 Fastboot is necessary to flash a custom recovery, while adb is optional (but will make many things easier)

 - TWRP recovery.
 TWRP is the best custom recovery available, please download TWRP for your device here